awsdocs/aws-java-developer-guide/doc_source/examples/s3/buckets.rst

 ============

 Use the |s3client| client's :methodname:`listBucket` method.
-If successful, a List of :java-api:`Bucket <services/s3/model/Bucket>` objects will be returned.
+If successful, a List of :aws-java-class:`Bucket <services/s3/model/Bucket>` objects will be returned.

 **Imports:**